Partnerships for Schools

 Outline Business Case

-The framework user will prepare an Outline Business Case (OBC) which will be approved by PfS and the decision endorsed by the DCSF.
+The framework user will prepare an Outline Business Case (OBC) which will be approved by PfS and the decision endorsed by the DfE.

 The OBC sets out the options that have been considered for the Scheme(s) and also recommends a preferred option for the Scheme(s) which has been costed and is within the funding envelope.